 - Different types of infections or adrenal overload.

-- Too much sugar in the diet or eating too many foods that quickly turn into sugar.
+- Too much sugar in the

 - High sugar intake (or the intake of AGEs) that creates AGEs in the body.
 AGEs are Advanced Glycation Endproducts caused when there is too much of sugar, and sugar starts combining with fats or proteins without an enzymatic process.
 These AGEs are far more dangerous than free radicals as they attach to cells, anywhere in the body, and cause dysfunction, cancer or death of the cell.